DEADLINE EXTENDED TO JANUARY 31ST 2019

-Futurepoem welcomes unpublished book-length manuscripts of prose, poetry and multi-genre work during this open reading period.
+Futurepoem welcomes unpublished book-length manuscripts of prose, poetry, and multi-genre work during this open reading period.

-We welcome unpublished book-length collaborative writing but we do not currently accept anthology submissions.
+- We welcome unpublished book-length collaborative writing but we do not currently accept anthology submissions.

-Work previously published in chapbook form is fine, as long as the manuscript in its entirety has not been published in its current form.
+- Work previously published in chapbook form is fine, as long as the manuscript in its entirety has not been published in its current form.

-And though we are open to books with visuals, books that are heavily image-based may be better served by a different publisher.
+- And though we are open to books with visuals, books that are heavily image-based may be better served by a different publisher.

-Simultaneous submissions are fine, but we do ask that you notify us or withdraw your manuscript via our online submissions system if your book is accepted elsewhere.
+- Simultaneous submissions are fine, but we do ask that you notify us or withdraw your manuscript via our online submissions system if your book is accepted elsewhere.

-There is a $5 administrative/processing fee for each submission.*
+- There is a $6 administrative/processing fee for each submission.*

-Submission length: 50-200 pages.
+- Submission length: 50-200 pages.

-* In order to cover the rising administrative costs associated with our submissions process and online submissions system, we have started to charge a modest administrative/processing fee of $5 per submission.
+* In order to cover the rising administrative costs associated with our submissions process and online submissions system, we have started to charge a modest administrative/processing fee of $6 per submission.
 As an organization who has maintained free submissions for over 15 years, we are reluctant to do this.
 However, our goal is to the keep this fee as low as possible to continue to maintain our open submissions period as an accessible opportunity for writers.
 If this fee represents a hardship to you, please contact us and let us know and we may be able to make an exception on a case by case basis.

 HOW TO SUBMIT AND DEADLINE

-We will accept manuscripts via our online submissions system from November 15th 2017 to December 31st 2017 at 11:59 p.m.
+- We will accept manuscripts via our online submissions system from December 3rd 2018 to January 31st 2019 at 11:59 p.m.
 E.S.T.
 We are only able to accept online submissions—so please do not send hard copy submissions via regular mail.

-We will try to announce selections for the upcoming publication season by end of May 2018.
+- We will try to announce selections for the upcoming publication season by end of June 2019.
 But sometimes it may be slightly later than that date.

-We may request additional hard copies of your manuscript for further consideration, so please include your email, phone number and address so that we can contact you.
+- We may request additional hard copies of your manuscript for further consideration, so please include your email, phone number and address so that we can contact you.

-We will select two books for publication as part of the Futurepoem book series.
-The intended publication year for these books is 2019.
+- We will select two books for publication as part of the Futurepoem book series.
+The intended publication year for these books is 2021.

-Our goal is to notify all authors submitting by email by approximately the end of May 2018 of our decision.
+- Our goal is to notify all authors submitting by email by approximately the end of June 2019 of our decision.